 Winter isn’t just about letting snow and ice build up while major outdoor projects go dormant.
-In fact, the exact opposite is the case for a number of crucial landscape and tree maintenance projects.
+In fact, the exact opposite is the case for a number of crucial landscaping projects.
 Certain major tree renovation, land fertilization, and material clearing projects can all be done best during or right at the start or finish of the winter season.

-These are ideal winters tasks due partly to the ways in which trees change their metabolic rhythms during cold weather and partly because of how winter foliage conditions make certain outdoor projects easier to plan and tackle.
+These are ideal winters tasks.
+This is due partly to the ways in which trees change their metabolic rhythms during cold weather.
+It’s also partly because of how winter foliage conditions make certain outdoor projects easier to plan and tackle.
 Tree-related pruning, cutting, and clearing work in particular is ideal for winter.
 It can be performed at its best using forestry equipment that’s ideal for exactly these kinds of landscaping tasks.

 The following guide covers several of these crucial projects and why each is worth doing during winter months.